spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 You can also use the `unnest_depth` parameter to control automatic unnesting of objects from GraphQL responses.

-For this example, we'll use the GitHub stargazers endpoint:
+This examples uses the GitHub stargazers endpoint:
 ```yaml
 from: graphql:https://api.github.com/graphql
 name: stargazers